zakharova-e/clean-architecture-project-template/README.md

 Use position arguments to specify module names, that you want to create.
 Module is a logically separated part of the application.
 Each module is a folder with "layered" structure, which comprises delivery, usecase and repository layers.

-`go template --name "amazing-parser" module1 module2 module3`
+`projectTemplate --name "amazing-parser" module1 module2 module3`

+## Compilation and using

+Compile to executable file

+`go build -o projectTemplate cmd/project-template/main.go`

+Put it in $GOPATH/bin folder